 (ii) actual expenses differ from present estimates; or (iii) the investment in subscriber acquisition costs increases from planned levels.
 EchoStar had anticipated meeting its 1997 capital requirements with \$200.0 million of interim financing which was to be provided by News pursuant to the News Agreement (the "News Funding").
 As a result of the litigation between News and EchoStar, EchoStar's receipt of all or any portion of the News Funding, and the timing thereof, is subject to significant uncertainty at this time.
-Accordingly, EchoStar consummated the 1997 Notes Offering and plans to consummate this Offering to fund its short- and medium-term capital requirements.
+Accordingly, EchoStar consummated the 1997 Notes Offering, the Series B Preferred Stock Offering and plans to consummate the Offerings to fund its capital requirements.